michael-haerle/pokemon_go/README.md

 ## <a name="project_description"></a>Project Description:
 A project to do exploratory data analysis on one of the most popular mobile games since 2016.
 This will be done using a combination of data from pokemon go and the main series games.
 (Side note: The formula used to calculate what I call "Battle Stat" changes partway through this project.
 If you would like to know more please refer to the description below.

 What is Battle Stat?
 Battle stat is the name I use to call stat that is used to mimic the actual performance in simulations.
 At first it was found using Damage Per Second^3 * Total Damage Output.
 However this has it flaws as it slightly favours bulky attackers and underrates the opposite.
 Thus a new formula was developed by redit user u/Elastic_Space, this formula is calculated from the 4th power root of Damage Per Second^3 * Total Damage Output.
+They named this value ER or Equivalent Rating which I refer to as Battle_Stat as I feel it's more intuitive.

 [[Back to top](#top)]